The Center for Life Beyond Reed

 Next Steps

-After your session your application will be unsubmitted and you'll be able to make edits and resubmit the final draft of your Fulbright application by the national deadline.
+After your session your application will be unlocked and you'll be able to make edits to submit the final draft of your Fulbright application by the national deadline.
 Members of the Campus Committee will also submit a confidential Campus Committee Evaluation form with your application.
 This evaluation form is meant to support your application.

-After the national deadline in October, The Fulbright National Screening Committee (NSC) will review applications over winter, and initial notifications will be made via email toward the end of January.
+After the national deadline in October, the Fulbright National Screening Committee (NSC) will review applications over winter, and initial notifications will be made via email toward the end of January.
 If the NSC recommends your application, you will be notified and become a semi-finalist and your materials will be sent to that country's Fulbright committee for final consideration.
-Some countries do require an interview at that point; the country page on the Fulbright website will say if an interview is required.
-They are typically done virtually.
+Some countries do require a virtual interview at that point; the country page on the Fulbright website will say if an interview is required.

 Final selection notifications begin in February and continue through June, depending on the country.
-It is also possible that you will be selected as an alternate, and then may not receive more information until June, or later.
+It is also possible that you could be selected as an alternate.
+If an alternate is going to be offered a Fulbright, that will usually happen within two months of becoming an alternate.

 If you have any questions, please contact clbrfellowships@reed.edu